MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The date format used on this page is *month/day/year*.

 The documentation is updated accordingly to a client release cycle and is applicable only to the latest supported GA versions of the client.
-Fixes and new functionality are always applied to the latest GA version and won't be applied to older GA versions.
+Fixes and new functionality are always applied to the latest GA version and are not applied to older GA versions.

 ### Microsoft Update Catalog availability